tronch0/delegated-key-management-server/README.md

 # DH-OPRF

-**Key management solution using DH-OPRF** for storing keys at designated servers(/delegators) to remove the need to store passwords on Client's end.
+**Key management solution using DH-OPRF** for storing keys at designated servers to remove the need to store passwords on Client's end.

 This approach enforces the separation of concerns between the Client and the Server/s; Client can't access the keys, Server can't access the data. steps required: